 - anxiety-related reactions.

-Read more about the conditions and injuries accepted under the COVID-19 vaccine claims scheme policy on the Department of Health website.
+Read more about the conditions and injuries accepted under the COVID-19 vaccine claims scheme policy on the Department of Health and Aged Care website.

 - treated by a specialist as an outpatient, due to COVID-19 vaccine-related harm.
 Presenting to a hospital emergency department doesn’t meet this requirement.
 If you weren’t admitted to hospital as an inpatient or treated in an outpatient setting, you need to seek a waiver.
 This only applies to the listed accepted clinical conditions, and not administration-related injuries.

-Read more about requesting a waiver in the COVID-19 vaccine claims scheme policy on the Department of Health website.
+Read more about requesting a waiver in the COVID-19 vaccine claims scheme policy on the Department of Health and Aged Care website.